RSGInc/populationsim/docs/application_configuration.rst

 **Input Data Tables for repop mode**

 The repop mode runs over an existing synthetic population and uses the data pipeline (HDF5 file) from the regular run as an input.
-User should copy the HDF5 file from the regular outputs to the *output* folder of the repop set up.
+The repop example wrapper copies ``pipeline.h5`` from the base run into the repop ``output`` folder when needed, but the same file can also be copied manually.
 The data input which needs to be specified in this setting is the control data for the subset of geographies to be modified.
 Input tables for the repop mode can be specified in the same manner as regular mode.
-However, only one geography can be controlled and the geography must be the lowest in "geographies" setting.
+However, only one geography can be controlled and the geography must be the lowest in the ``geographies`` setting.
 In the example below, TAZ controls are specified.
-The controls specified in TAZ_control_data do not have to be consistent with the controls specified in the data used to control the initial population.
-Only those geographic units to be repopulated should be specified in the control data (for example, TAZs 314 through 317).
+The controls specified in ``TAZ_control_data`` do not have to be consistent with the controls specified in the data used to control the initial population.
+Only those geographic units to be repopulated should be specified in the control data.

 ::